 There are many backpacking stoves available for the consumer now.
-Lightweight alcohol stoves, canister stoves and white gas stoves are the most popular now for general use.
+Lightweight alcohol stoves, canister stoves, and white gas stoves are the most popular now for general use.
 But what stove is “the best”?
 The true answer is: NONE OF THEM.

 The article below will go into the pros and cons of the various stoves for “real world” (not marketing) use depending upon your needs.

-The “best stove” depends upon what your use is for.
+The “best stove” depends on what your use is for.
 Boiling a lot of water?
 Backpacking as a couple?
 Doing “real” cooking in the back country?
 Long time without resupply?
 Winter camping?
 These are all questions that need to be asked when considering a stove for backcountry use.
 Just as you would not use a screwdriver to put in a nail, certain types of stoves are suited for different type of tasks than another stove.
 Most experienced outdoor users have different stoves for different purposes.
 Like all gear, there is no best…just what is best for a particular person and their needs.

 Here is my rough guide (and I do mean rough!) to the different stove uses.

 First the baseline for my personal stove use.
 Most of my backpacking is for solo, three season use.
 When thru-hiking on the Western trails, tend to do about 25-30 MPD.
 Do some winter backpacking in Colorado.
 Resupplied every 5-7 days on average for the PCT, CDT and the Colorado Trail.
 Resupplied 3-5 days on the Appalachian Trail and Long Trail thru-hikes.
-My longest stretch without resupply was 10 days in the High Sierra.
+My longest stretch without resupply was ten days in the High Sierra.

-A quick note on Chemistry 101: In case your 10th grade chemistry class was forgotten (and remembering the cute blonde who you had a crush on when you were sixteen does not count!), here is a quick reminder: Fuel volume and fuel weight are not a one for one ratio.
+A quick note on Chemistry 101: In case your 10th-grade chemistry class was forgotten (and remembering the cute blonde who you had a crush on when you were sixteen does not count!), here is a quick reminder: Fuel volume and fuel weight are not a one for one ratio.
 One ounce of fuel by volume does not weigh one ounce.
 One ounce of alcohol (by volume) weighs approx. .8 oz.
-A 10 oz of bottle of fuel weighs about 8oz (not counting the weight of the bottle).
+A 10 oz of a bottle of fuel weighs about 8oz (not counting the weight of the bottle).
 White Gas weighs slightly less per ounce; 10oz of fuel weighs about 7.5 oz.
 And so on…

 On to the stove comparison!